 Here are some of the key things to consider.

-What’s on display?: Most smartwatches have full-colour displays, though the underlying technology will determine how good the screen looks.
-There has been a move towards AMOLED (active matrix organic light emitting diode) displays, as used in the Apple Watch which present a bright screen, crisp text and accurate colours.
+What’s on display: Most smartwatches have full-colour displays, though the underlying technology will determine how good the screen looks.
+There has been a move towards OLED displays, as used in the Apple Watch which presents a bright screen, crisp text and accurate colours.
 Fitness trackers tend to have lower-quality screens and may not present in full-colour, partly to save battery life.

-Buttons vs touch: Many smartwatches and fitness trackers, such as the Fitbit Versa, Apple Watch and Samsung Gear S3 have touch screens that let you tap and swipe to move between apps and features.
+Buttons vs touch: Many smartwatches and fitness trackers, such as the Fitbit Versa, Apple Watch and Samsung Galaxy Watch have touch screens that let you tap and swipe to move between apps and features.
 There’s a move towards combining touchscreen and buttons for both options.

 For instance, I rarely use the touchscreen on my Fitbit Versa because the shortcuts to my most-used smartwatch features are available via the three physical buttons on the watch.
 Gesture recognition is hit and miss on smartphone screens, nowhere near as responsive and accurate as on your smartphone screen, so bear that in mind too.
 Force Touch is a useful feature that has come to smartwatches, notably the Apple Watch.
 Just press down or tap the screen to activate different features.

-App compatibility: The Apple Watch app is native to the iPhone, so syncing is easy and introduces you to the watchOS App Store, which has a wide range of apps that can be downloaded to the Apple Watch.
+App compatibility: The Apple Watch app is native to the iPhone, so syncing is easy and introduces you to the watchOS App Store, which has a wide range of apps, like Spotify and Uber for example, that can be downloaded to the Apple Watch.
+With the Series 5, apps can be downloaded directly to the watch as long as you have Wi-fi coverage.

-In addition, Apple’s Health app on the iPhone is at the heart of the health and fitness tracking features of the Apple Watch and Apple has put a lot of effort into making this really useful.
-It also developed HealthKit, a software platform which lets app developers plug into the Health app.
+In addition, Apple’s Health app on the iPhone is at the heart of the Apple Watch’s health and fitness tracking features and they’ve put a lot of effort into making this really useful.
+Apple also developed HealthKit, a software platform which lets app developers plug into the Health app.

 Both Apple and other smartwatch makers load a basic set of apps onto the watch for you, including an exercise monitor, weather, news, calendaring and messaging apps, so you won’t have to rely on loading new apps onto your smartwatch to make it highly functional.

-Battery life and charging options: Charging your smartwatch is a hassle and the biggest downside to trading in your manually-wound or button battery-powered watch.
-A Fitbit Versa might last 3 - 4 days between charges, but a smartwatch like the Samsung Gear Sport or Apple Watch will need recharging every couple of days and sometimes every night if you are tapping on the screen regularly and using its apps.
+Battery life and charging options: Charging your smartwatch is a hassle and the biggest downside to trading in your normal wristwatch.
+A Fitbit Versa fitness tracker might last 3-4 days between charges, but a smartwatch like the Galaxy Watch or Apple Watch will need recharging almost every day.
+If you are tapping on the screen regularly and using apps, you are going to have to charge it every night.

 Messaging and alerts capability: Your smartwatch can be a great productivity tool, letting you discreetly glance at your wrist to see incoming calls, texts and emails and receive meeting reminders from your calendar.
 In most cases, these alerts are pushing to the watch from your smartphone via Bluetooth.

 The beauty is that you can stay plugged into your message stream without having to keep picking up your phone.
-The Fitbit devices will alert you to incoming calls and display text messages and emails, but the Apple Watch, Samsung Gear and Wear OS-powered devices are more fully-featured in this department.
+The Fitbit devices will alert you to incoming calls and display text messages and emails, but the Apple Watch, Galaxy Watch and Wear OS-powered devices are more fully-featured in this department.

-Some of them incorporate Google Assistant and allow voice commands so you can pull up information just by asking a question - an excellent feature given the limitations of navigating a tiny screen.
+The Wear OS smartwatches incorporate Google Assistant and allow voice commands so you can pull up information just by asking a question – an excellent feature given the limitations of navigating a tiny screen.
+Apple has mastered this on the Apple Watch, allowing you to use Siri to pull up information such as calendar events and boarding passes.

 Quick replies sent from your watch are a common feature to acknowledge receipt of a message without involving your phone.

-Bottom line: Compare features along smartwatches to get the basics right - display type, app compatibility, battery life and messaging and alert capability.
+Bottom line: Compare smartwatch features to get the basics right – display type, app compatibility, battery life and messaging and alert capability.

 A huge accessory market for smartwatches exists and traditional watchmakers are getting in on the action, with smartwatches from the likes of Fossil, Tag Heuer and Louis Vuitton available to buy online.